 One of the key reasons that men reject Jesus is because men love sin and do not want to be delivered.
 Salvation is available but men and women have to want to be saved in order to receive God’s deliverance.

 And finally, we know that some are simply blinded and mired down by our adversary the devil.
 But praise God for two great reasons why all should believe that He is the Son of God, who died for the sins of the world.

 Two good reasons why we should believe the report concerning our Savior

 Reason No. 1: Before Jesus came to earth, God told mankind that He would send a Savior.
 The Word of a coming Messiah was delivered through prophets down through time.
 The prophets who foretold His coming described Jesus to a “T” so to speak.
 God even let Adam and Eve know, as they were being rejected from the Garden of Eden for the sin of disobedience, that men would have a Savior one day.
 When God cursed the serpent for tricking Eve and then Adam into eating of the forbidden fruit, this is what He said:

 14 And the Lord God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life:

 15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

 Reason No.2.
 Jesus performed many miracles that validated that He was the Messiah.
 He healed the sick, opened blinded eyes, opened deaf ears, and raised the dead.
-He sent a message to John the Baptist that John could believe that He was the Messiah “for His work’s sake”.
+He sent a message to John the Baptist so that John could believe that He was the Messiah based o his works.

 Romans 10:10 (KJV)